Agana Sailing Itinerary

 Mooring

 Included in the price of the national park ticket is also the usage of park’s mooring buoys, so try to avoid anchoring whenever you can to prevent further harm to the seabed.
 Tickets are best purchased at least a day in advance, either online or in tour agencies, either for 1, 3 or 7 days.
 If your goal is to reach ACI Piškera marina to spend a night at the only place that has a working supermarket, then the ticket for Kornati is included in the marina berth.
-Entry tickets for 3 days also include adjecent Nature Park Telaščica further up north.
+Entry tickets for 3 days also include adjacent Nature Park Telaščica further up north.

 Things to do